 Forced (Partner-Assisted) Reps

-Inherently requiring a spotter, this high intensity technique is a mighty tool for maximizing the efficacy of a set.
+Inherently requiring a spotter, this high intensity training technique is a mighty tool for maximizing the efficacy of a set.

 Essentially, forced reps are performed after you’ve hit muscle failure, or if your training partner is adept, at the exact point you are reaching failure.
 At this point, the spotter will pick up on the necessary slack, lifting an increasing percentage of each remaining rep for you, allowing you to complete the set.